Guide to the Collection

 C. Edward Estlin Cummings artwork, ca. 1899-1909

 This subseries contains the childhood drawings and paintings of Edward Estlin Cummings.
-They include ink blots; watercolors (mostly of animals); and sketches in pencil and in pen and ink of cowboys and Indians, boats, the "world's tallest tower," wild west shows, hunting expeditions, locomotives, zoos, circuses, elephants, whales, and houseplans.
+They include ink blots; watercolors (mostly of animals); and sketches in pencil and in pen and ink of cowboys and Native Americans, boats, the "world's tallest tower," wild west shows, hunting expeditions, locomotives, zoos, circuses, elephants, whales, and houseplans.
 A ca. 1902 self-portrait is entitled "Edwerd E. Cummings, the animal emperor, famous importer, trainer, and exhibitor of wild animals."

 D. Miscellaneous artwork, 1862-1898